-If you are not using a DHCP server or it is not currently online, you can set a static IP address and other startup parameters directly at the IP phone.
+If you are not using a DHCP server or if the server is not currently online, you can set a static IP address and other startup parameters directly at the IP phone.
 Static IP addresses for IP phones can also be assigned using the IP phone setup menus.